sakhileb/BluPinJS-EA/README.md

 ## General Information
 - A way to trade the commodity markets with ease.
-(Works on GOLD or USOIL)
+(Works on GOLD, SILVER & USOIL)
 - This script is still under development do not use until stated otherwise.

 ## Features
 List the ready features here:
-- Session Chart Delineation
+- Internal/External liquidity - With Signals
+- Order Blocks - With Signals
+- Breaker Blocks - With Signals
+- Fair Valur Gaps - With Signals
+- Power Of 3 - With Signals
+- Judas Swing - With Signals
+- 714 Method - With Signals
 - On Chart Signals
 - Trade Ideas